 A ton of hikers roll in, and it’s suddenly a party in the setting sun, complete with requisite dirt jokes.

-Since the Trail Gorillas said the trail was mostly clear of PDB, we’ll take the trail tomorrow; for tonight, it’s shushing a latecomer as he sets up and settling in, with neoair creaks and hiker groans as our soundtrack, to sleep.
+Since the Trail Gorillas said the trail was mostly clear of PDB, we’ll take the trail tomorrow; for tonight, it’s shushing a latecomer as he sets up and settling in, with creaks and groans, to sleep.

 Start: 398.4 • End: 421.2 • Day: 22.8